-- If your guests steal your cash, airbnb will do nothing.
+- If your guests steal your cash or other difficult-to-prove assets, airbnb will do nothing.

 - Airbnb takes 3% of every reservation from you, but they also take about 15% from the guest!
 That means your guests are WILLING to pay 18% more than you’re actually receiving but you’re not getting any of that extra money.

-- The “1 million dollar host guarantee” is total BS and virtually impossible to actually claim.
+- The “1 million dollar host guarantee” is virtually impossible to actually claim.
 Don’t fall for this marketing ploy!

 Airbnb is banned in some cities for GOOD REASON.
 For homeowners it is a nightmare and puts your investment or home in serious jeopardy.
 A pet was brought on our property and left damage, Airbnb did NOTHING after pictures, credible witness accounts and replacement cost of furniture was sent in.
 The agent at AirBNB named […]